Virtual computer

 ## Virtual Computer

-Virtual computer gives your AI workers access to a real, internet-connected computer to execute complex tasks — batch operations, advanced math, data processing, and more.
+Virtual Computer (also known as Code Interpreter) gives your AI workers access to a real, internet-connected computer to execute complex tasks — batch operations, advanced math, data processing, and more.
 Toolhouse adds the virtual computer automatically when your worker needs it, or you can add it manually.

 ### How the virtual computer works